 Physically supervise young children, protecting and preventing harm to them.

 Visually and aurally observe children in their environment.

 Bend, stoop, stand, reach, squat, sit (on floor and/or child size chairs).

 Carry and lift children weighing between 30-50 pounds.

 Push 4-6 seat stroller while walking with children (infants and toddlers).

-Experience in providing daily care, developmentally appropriate education, and supervison of young children from a variety of backgrounds, identities, and communities.
+Experience in providing daily care, developmentally appropriate education, and supervision of young children from a variety of backgrounds, identities, and communities.

-Ability to observe children and adapt curriculumn based on their developmental needs and intrests.
+Ability to observe children and adapt curriculum based on their developmental needs and interests.

 Effective interpersonal and communication skills, both verbal and written, with people from a variety of backgrounds and identities.